python/devguide/documenting.rst

 -  Coordinator requests are to be public on doc-sig mailing list.
 -  If the given language have a native core dev, the core dev have its word on the choice.
--  If one want to become coordinator for its native language, and shows motivation by translating and building a community, it will be named coordinator.
+-  Anyone who wants to become coordinator for its native language, and shows motivation by translating and building a community, will be named coordinator.
 -  In case of concurrency between two persons, no one will sort this out for you, it’s open to you to organize a local election or whatever